This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 We will look more in-depth into each of these as this article continues.
 I would love to draw your attention to the video below that will teach you everything else about roses.
 I would suggest that if you grow roses, this video would greatly help you.
 Just click the video to view it.

-Gardeners usually use automated watering methods such as sprinklers or spray curtains that will wet the foliage, encouraging and spreading the disease to other leaves and plants.
+Gardeners usually use automated watering methods such as sprinklers or spray curtains to wet the foliage, encouraging and spreading the disease to other leaves and plants.

 The correct way is to water the roses at ground level.
 You can’t prevent rainwater from splashing on the leaves, but getting water directly to the roots reduces the time that leaves stay wet.